What is a Vickrey Auction?

-If Individual A’s maximum willingness to pay is $103 and places a lowball bid of $100, he runs the risk of losing the bid at a price that the individual would’ve been willing to pay (it is a risk because it will only occur if another bidder places a bid that was higher than the lowball offer).
+If Individual A’s maximum willingness to pay is $103 and places a lowball bid of $100, he runs the risk of losing the bid at a price that he would’ve been willing to pay.
+(It is a risk because it will only occur if another bidder places a bid that was higher than the lowball offer).

 In such a case, Individual B will end up winning the auction at $101 and only need to pay Individual C’s price of $100.50.
-If Individual A lowballs the offer, he ends up losing the bid, and the winner only needs to pay $100.50 – less than what Individual A would’ve paid.
+If Individual A lowballs the offer, he ends up losing the bid, and the winner only needs to pay $100.50 – less than what Individual A was willing to pay.

 In a Vickrey auction, bidders are unaware of the bids of other individuals.
-The winner of the bid does not pay the winning bid price – the individual pays the second-highest bid price.
+The winner of the bid does not pay the winning bid price – they pay the second-highest bid price.

 In such an auction, individuals are encouraged to bid their maximum willingness to pay.
 In the absence of collusion, there is no incentive for an individual to bid higher or lower than their maximum willingness to pay.